 A Process API is a microservice that pulls together many other microservice APIs into a coherent piece of business functionality.
 Process APIs are built to manage the meshing of microservices.
 The key value add of a Process API is to prevent business-level functions from becoming large monolithic applications.
 While System APIs can be implemented in either an API platform or native technologies, in most cases Process APIs will be built as an API in an API platform that has orchestration, workflow, or instrumentation features, and has the ability that API’s can consumes other API (i.e. “Composite API’s).

-An encapsulation of a business entity capability, like case, customer, or equipment is a digital asset for any an organization.
+An encapsulation of a business entity capability, like case, customer, or equipment is a digital asset for any organization.
 The process APIs or process-level microservices are in line with the concept of an autonomous service which has been designed with enough abstraction to hide the underlying systems of record.
 None of the system details are leaked through the API.
 The responsibility of these APIs is discrete and agnostic to any business process.

 Aggregate Process APIs are formed by composable System APIs and other APIs.
 The composition of system APIs can take the form of explicit API orchestration (direct calls) or through the more reliable API choreography by which they are driven by business events relevant to the context of the composition (order fulfillment, for example).